Death in children's literature: Death as narrative experience

-Continuance
+Death as meaning making

+The 20th-century offered many contemporary examples of death in children's literature, especially centering death as a key moment or plot-driver of the book.
 In The Giving Tree by Shel Silverstein, a tree sacrifices itself for a boy it loves.
 Then later, the boy returns as an old man to the tree stump and the two comfort each other.
 In Charlotte's Web by E.B.
 White, the pig Wilbur is afraid of death and the spider, Charlotte, spends her life creating messages in her web in order to save him.
 When she dies, "she lives on through her 500 offspring" and through the love of Wilbur.
 In C.S.
 Lewis's The Lion, the Witch, and the Wardrobe, an allegory to the Christian belief in Jesus, the lion Aslan sacrifices himself for the Pevensie children and later resurrects in time to vanquish the White Witch.
 In Natalie Babbitt's Tuck Everlasting, the Tucks have the fountain of eternal youth, but Winnie Foster chooses not to partake in this "life without death".
 Katherine Paterson's character Jess in Bridge to Terabithia is confused over the accidental death of his friend, Leslie.
 In A Taste of Blackberries by Doris Buchanan Smith, a child dies from an allergic reaction.
-In Admission to the Feast by Gunnel Beckman, and in Kira-Kira by Cynthia Kadohata, a young character dies of cancer.
+In Admission to the Feast by Gunnel Beckman, a young character dies of cancer.
 In The Tenth Good Thing about Barney by Judith Viorst, the last good thing about the deceased cat, Barney, is that his decaying body helps the flowers to grow – a sort of "natural immortality".